Qovery/documentation/scripts/generate/README.md

 # Generate

-The `make generate` command auto-generates files across the Vector repository (mostly documentation).
-This folder contains all of the inner-workings of that command.
+The `make generate` command auto-generates files across the documentation.

 ## Metadata

-To start, you should be familiar with the Vector [`/.meta`](/.meta) directory.
-This directory contains various metadata about the Vector project as a whole, mostly configuration details but also link definitions and more.
+This directory contains various metadata about the Qivery docs, mostly configuration details but also link definitions and more.
 Its content is loaded via the [`./util/metadata.rb`](./util/metadata.rb) file and represented as an object.

 ## Templates